mcglynn-m/McGlynnMAS/README.md

 This collaborative multi-agent system is designed to help consumers make informed purchasing decisions by systematically gathering, analyzing, and presenting comprehensive product feature comparisons across multiple brands and companies.
 Three agents are set up to Analyze, Research, and Summarize the results.

 ## Prompts
-Initial prompt for the Project Master Plan by providing the goals of the target personas:
+Initial prompt for the Project Master Plan providing the goals of the target personas:

 Act as a consumer who wants to compare product features and options from many brands or companies for an informed decision.
 Design a Multi-Agent System (MAS) using CrewAI.com framework.